SidneyNemzer/elm-firebase/docs/reference/realtime-database.md

 # Connecting

+The JavaScript client doesn't actually create the WebSocket connection until a write or read is requested locally; the operation is queued while connecting, then that message will be sent right after the "client hello".

 ## Endpoints

 The first time the client connects to the Firebase Realtime WebSocket, the URL is based on the project's URL: